microsoft/Samba/README.md

 Samba = Mamba + MLP + Sliding Window Attention + MLP stacking at the layer level.

-Our largest base model, `Samba-3.8B`, is trained on 3.2 trillion tokens from the Phi3 dataset, outperforming `Phi3-mini` on major benchmarks (e.g. MMLU, GSM8K and HumanEval) by a large margin.
+Our largest model, `Samba-3.8B`, is trained on 3.2 trillion tokens from the Phi3 dataset, outperforming `Phi3-mini` on major benchmarks (e.g. MMLU, GSM8K and HumanEval) by a large margin.
 Samba can also achieve perfect **long-context** retrieval ability with minimal instruction tuning, while still maintaining its **linear complexity** with respect to sequence length.
 This ability leads to the impressive performance of `Samba-3.8B-instruct` on downstream tasks such as long-context summarization.

 ## Performance :rocket: